mayo-nesso/google-job-artifact/README.md

 # Running Google Jobs with a custom Docker image

 If you've ever found yourself repeating a task quite frequently, and (like me) you paid for a service to have a server, (or used your own machine).
-This article may help you!
+This repo may help you!

 Alternatively, Google has a product called Google Run, where you can, in their own words `Run applications fast and securely in a fully managed environment`.